 Governor’s Signature Puts State on the Road to Fairness for All Families

-WASHINGTON – Today the Human Rights Campaign – the nation’s largest lesbian, gay, bisexual, and transgender civil rights organization – praised Washington state Gov. Christine Gregoire for her signature of the historic bill extending marriage to gay and lesbian couples.
-HRC is proud to have been a founding member of the campaign to pass the marriage bill and to have worked on the ground with state partners.
+Washington– Today the Human Rights Campaign (HRC) – the nation’s largest lesbian, gay, bisexual and transgender civil rights organization – applauded Maryland Gov. Martin O’Malley for signing a historic bill extending marriage rights to gay and lesbian couples.
+HRC is proud to have been a founding member of the coalition to pass the marriage bill, and its work on the ground with state partners.

-Pending the referendum process, Washington now joins six other states – Connecticut, Iowa, Massachusetts, New Hampshire, New York, and Vermont – plus the District of Columbia in recognizing marriage for gay and lesbian couples under state law.
-At this time, 8 states—California, Delaware, Hawaii, Illinois, Nevada, New Jersey, Oregon and Rhode Island—provide same-sex couples with access to the state level benefits and responsibilities of marriage, through either civil unions or domestic partnerships.
+Pending a likely referendum process, Maryland now joins six other states – Connecticut, Iowa, Massachusetts, New Hampshire, New York, and Vermont – plus the District of Columbia in recognizing marriage for gay and lesbian couples under the law.
+Additionally, Washington state passed marriage equality earlier this year and that bill is expected to be on the ballot in November as well.
+8 states—California, Delaware, Hawaii, Illinois, Nevada, New Jersey, Oregon and Rhode Island—provide same-sex couples with access to the state level benefits and responsibilities of marriage, through either civil unions or domestic partnerships.